Photo: Hotel Medio Mundo, Chicxulub Sign (Some rights reserved)

-Located offshore of the town of Progreso lies the Chicxulub Impact Crater, buried deep under hundreds of meters of sediment.
+Located offshore of the town of Progreso lies the Chicxulub Impact Crater (Cráter de Chicxulub), buried deep under hundreds of meters of sediment off the coast of the Yucatán Peninsula.

 Some 65 million years ago, an iridium-rich asteroid at least 10 kilometers-wide struck the earth and which many suggest caused the extinction of 45% of species on Earth, including dinosaurs.

 Scientists estimate that more than 200 thousand cubic kilometers of the earth’s crust was instantly vaporized, melted, or ejected from the crater.
-The impact left a stratum of iridium – an element rare on this planet but common in asteroids and comets.
+The impact left a stratum of iridium – an element rare on this planet but common in asteroids.

 The existence of the crater was first detected during offshore petroleum explorations in the 1950s.
 Mexico’s federal oil company, Petroleos Mexicanos (PEMEX), found sediment that did not correspond with that of the surrounding area.
 The crater was named after the nearby Mayan village of Chicxulub, and geologists continue to study the area.